ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 - Engineer: Speed Dispenser fixes:
 	- Fixed not being set to player team.
 	- Now has its own deployable slot so mods that tweak the max shield count won't affect it.

-**1.13.0** *The Skillful Update, Part Engineer*

-- ADDED SKILL VARIANTS:
-	- Engineer: Smart Flak, Chaff, Speed Dispenser!
-- Bulwark Drone now uses the same Taunt debuff added by Chaff (will now apply a damage debuff vs non-Taunters and allow attacking any Taunter).
-- Updated an older language token name format on Silver Compass (all instances of "TINKSATCH" &rarr; "TKSAT").
-- Fixed Percussive Maintenance not working if used by multiplayer clients.
-- Fixed some Mostly-Tame Mimic NREs during object creation/destruction.
-- Due to limitations on the length of Thunderstore readme pages, long descriptions and notes have been cut from this page's content summary.
-Added a link to a separate full version, similarly to the changelog link.